 In the same way, at the decision logic level, a business knowledge model is defined using a value expression that specifies how an output is determined from a set of inputs.
 In a business knowledge model, the value expression is encapsulated as a function definition, which may be invoked from a decision's value expression.
-The interpretation of business knowledge models as in Figure 5.6 has the clear semantics of functional composition.
+The interpretation of business knowledge models as functions in DMN means that the combination of business knowledge models as in Figure 5.6 has the clear semantics of functional composition.
 The value expression of a business knowledge model may be notated using a boxed function definition, as shown in Figure 5.8.
 Similar to a business knowledge model, the decision service element can also be invoked from a decision's value expression (see clause 5.3.3).